 Cole rotated the chair on its axis, lowered himself into it, and rotated it back to face the table.
 Peterson waited politely until Cole was seated, then he sat down himself.

 Without expression, Peterson reached into his pocket and removed a small silver case.
 Popping it open, he removed a business card from inside.
-With his index fingers he slid it across the smooth surface of the table, stopping when the card’s long side was an inch from the table’s edge, and then sat back.
+With his index fingers he slid it across the smooth surface of the table.
+Cole leaned forward and looked at it.
+Printed on the card was the same logo: the large circle containing the small square with one side missing.
+It was the bottom side that was missing, and Cole experienced a quick stab of recognition, for he knew where he had seen this logo before.

 Proconnesus

-T h e f u t u r e i s y o u r s
+t h e f u t u r e i s y o u r s

 Herman L. Peterson